 For Jaxson, that meant his brain surgery would be followed by a multimodal, intensive course of treatment.
 It was tough: six rounds of inpatient chemotherapy, 30 days of focal proton radiation, and 12 rounds of monthly maintenance chemotherapy, which should conclude by the end of 2016.
 Yet Jaxson has sailed through it.
 “He’s so comfortable at CHOP,” his mom says.
 “It’s not stressful.
 It’s like coming to see family.”
 Jaxson’s father laughs and adds, “Sometimes he doesn’t want to leave!”

-His team includes an experienced pediatric neurosurgeon who was able to safely remove the tumor; a pediatric radiation oncologist who understands the potential neurocognitive effects of radiation therapy on an infant’s brain; pediatric anesthesiologists who make it possible for a baby to undergo focal proton therapy every day for a month; and a team of pediatric neuro-oncologists who are not just treating children with ATRT every day, but studying new ways to treat the disease.
+His team, led by pediatric neurologist Mai Dang, MD, includes an experienced pediatric neurosurgeon who was able to safely remove the tumor; a pediatric radiation oncologist who understands the potential neurocognitive effects of radiation therapy on an infant’s brain; pediatric anesthesiologists who make it possible for a baby to undergo focal proton therapy every day for a month; and a team of pediatric neuro-oncologists who are not just treating children with ATRT every day, but studying new ways to treat the disease.

 Everything they’ve been through has made them see what others might take for granted — like blowing out candles on a birthday cake — as breakthrough moments.
 “Last year we didn’t know if Jaxson would celebrate his second birthday and where he would be,” says Diana.
 “We got to celebrate his second birthday with no evidence of disease.
 Walking, talking, happy, typical 2-year-old.”